 Experience the Fry & Elder Difference

-Whether you have questions about Oklahoma family-based immigration or any other immigration law, we encourage you to contact Fry & Elder today to set up a consultation with an experienced and proven Tulsa immigration lawyer.
+Whether you have questions about Oklahoma family based immigration law or any other immigration law issue, we encourage you to contact Fry & Elder today to set up a consultation with Fry & Elder immigration law attorney Lorena Rivas.

 On the family law side, Robert G “Hap” Fry Jr., is a decorated and accomplished Tulsa divorce lawyer.
 He was recently honored as the Lawyer of the Year for Family Law in Tulsa for 2016 by Best Lawyers® and has been selected as an Oklahoma Super Lawyer® every year since 2007.